 When is Royal Ascot taking place?

-Royal Ascot 2018 will take place from Tuesday 19th – Saturday 23rd June.
-It will be broadcast live on ITV as part of their ITV Racing Live series.
+Most races will be broadcast live on ITV as part of their ITV Racing Live series.
 ITV are relative newcomers to horse racing, so it will be interesting to see what innovations and changes they bring to what can be a very traditional format.

 The timing of the races will vary a little each day, but broadly speaking the first race will take place at around 1.30pm (BST) and the action will finish at around 6pm (BST).
 If you are planning to stream live coverage of the races, be sure to check the times to make sure that you don’t miss anything.